Arkansas Licensing Regulations for Audiologists and Speech-Language Pathologists

 - ASHA certified individuals may practice pending disposition of their application.

-State of Arkansas Board of Examiners in Speech-Language Pathology and Audiology
+Arkansas Board of Examiners in Speech-Language Pathology and Audiology

 Questions regarding state advocacy issues?
 Call ASHA at 800-498-2071 and ask for the State Advocacy Team.